ARM-software/armnn/BuildGuideAndroidNDK.md

 cd build
 ```

-* Use CMake to configure the build environment, update the following script and run it from the armnn/src/dynamic/sample/build directory to set up the armNN build:
+* Use CMake to configure the build environment, update the following script and run it from the armnn/src/dynamic/sample/build directory to set up the Arm NN build:
 ```bash
 #!/bin/bash
 CXX=aarch64-linux-android<Android_API>-clang++ \